 Don’t Be Afraid Of Combining Different Affiliate Programs That Will Work In Your Niche.
 Of course, focusing on your Amazon Affiliate Program is important; but that doesn't mean you can’t Include Other Affiliate Programs That Fit Nicely In Your Niche.

+What You Must Do, Is Read The Rules Of Each Of Your Affiliate Programs.
+Some Don't Allow Cross-Promoting; So Know What The Rules Are Beforehand.

 #5 Always Track Your Results